ONSdigital/ras-secure-message/API.md

 * To . (msg_to) These are the user uuids of the recipients of the message.
 Currently only one to user is supported.
 The message to can be as 'From' but with the addition that it can be the constant 'GROUP' to indicate that the message is being sent to a group handling the specific survey at the ons.
 * Subject . (subject) The subject of the message.
 Limited in the API to 100 characters , but since replies are prefixed with 'Re: ' then in practice it is 96 characters.
 * Body . (body) Up to 50000 characters.
-* Survey . (survey).
-This is the uuid of the survey .
+* survey_id . (survey_id).
+This is the uuid of the survey_id .
 It is mandatory when saving a message.
 * Collection Exercise .  (collection exercise) uuid of the collection exercise , can be used as a filter option (ce)
 * Reporting unit . (ru) uuid of the reporting unit .
 Can be used as a filter option.
 * Labels .
 These can be used to set a status on a message, or retrieve messages with a specific label.
 Valid labels: